jeffreyigims/rust_redis/README.md

 ### Pipelined Requests

 Pipelined requests are requests that are sent by a client sequentially without waiting for responses from proceeding requests.
-I.e. a client may send multiple requests sequentially and some time later read their reponses, expecting the same ordering of responses that was used in the requests.
-Pipelining can reduce IO operations, which can improve overall throughput and reduces client-side latency, since multple requests can be processed in a single round trip to the server.
+I.e. a client may send multiple requests sequentially and some time later read their responses, expecting the same ordering of responses that was used in the requests.
+Pipelining can reduce IO operations, which can improve overall throughput and reduces client-side latency, since multiple requests can be processed in a single round trip to the server.

 Our implementation inherently supports pipelined requests.
 When a new connection is `accept`ed and ready to be read from, we attempt to process all potential requests before responding to the client.